AneeshAhuja31/FishGaurdWML/readme.md

 # SafeHire Wizard - Job Phishing Protection

-SafeHire Wizard is a Chrome-based extension designed to protect users from phishing scams and fraudulent job postings on platforms like LinkedIn and Gmail.
+SafeHire Wizard is a Chrome-based extension (using Plasmo) designed to protect users from phishing scams and fraudulent job postings on platforms like LinkedIn and Gmail.
 The extension analyzes URLs in real-time to identify potentially malicious job listings and phishing attempts.

 ## 🛡️ Features